Geography of South Africa: Cape Fold Mountains

 In the south and south-west the coastal plain contains a series of mountain ranges that run parallel to the coastline.
 These are the Cape Fold Mountains, whose rocks were laid down 510 – 350 million years ago, and were then crumpled into a series of parallel folds by the collision of the Falkland Plateau into the south of what was to become Africa when it was part of Gondwana.
 These series of parallel folds are in the form of an "L", with the western section running north–south, and the eastern section running east–west, for a total length of about 800 km.
 The right angle of the "L" occurs in the south-western corner of the country, just inland from the Cape Peninsula and Cape Town.
 These folds lie along the coastline in the south and are not much more than 100 km wide in total along most of their length.
 In the west they are separated from the coast by a pronounced coastal plain.

 The floors of the long valleys between the parallel mountains ranges consist of fertile soils composed of weathered mudstones belonging to the Bokkeveld Group of the Cape Supergroup, as opposed to the nutrient-poor, sandy soils on the quartzitic sandstone mountains, on either side of the valleys.
 However, the rainfall is, in general, low, bordering on the semiarid (or frankly semiarid in, for instance, the Little Karoo).
 Agriculture, which includes viniculture and fruit-growing, therefore depends on irrigation from rivers with sources in the mountains, which are frequently covered in snow during winter.
-The Little Karoo is famous for its ostrich farming, initially, in the late 1800s, for their feathers, but today includes ostrich leather and ostrich meat, which is very lean and particularly tasty.
+The Little Karoo is known for its ostrich farming.
+Since the late 1800s this was centered on their feathers, but has developed to include leather and their lean meat.

 The Cape Fold Mountains are separated from the Great Escarpment by an approximately 100–150 km wide plain known as the Lower Karoo (not to be confused with the "Little Karoo") at an altitude of about 600–800 m above sea level.
 Geologically and geographically the Cape Fold Mountains and the Great Escarpment are quite different and independent entities.